Tuning-Free Structured Sparse Recovery of Multiple Measurement Vectors using Implicit Regularization: Introduction

-Motivated by the success of implicit regularization in the \acrfull*{smv} domain, this paper explores its application to the row-sparse \acrshort*{mmv} recovery task.
 We consider the standard least-squares loss function $\mathcal{L}(\mathbf{X}) = \Vert {\mathbf{Y} - \mathbf{A}\mathbf{X}}\Vert _F^{2}$ and optimize it using gradient descent.
 We propose a novel overparameterization that leverages the Hadamard product $(\odot)$ and Hadamard power $(^{\odot}_{})$, which represent element-wise multiplication and product, respectively.
-This reparameterization is $ \mathbf{X} = (\mathbf{g}^{\odot 2}_{} \mathbf{1}_L^{}) \odot \mathbf{V} $, where $\mathbf{1}_L = [1, 1, \dots, 1]_{1 \times L}$ is a row vector of ones that replicates the squared elements of $\mathbf{g} \in \mathbb{R}^N_{}$ across the columns of $\mathbf{V} \in \mathbb{R}^{N \times L}_{}$.
+This reparameterization is $ \mathbf{X} = (\mathbf{g}^{\odot 2}_{} \mathbf{1}_L^{}) \odot \mathbf{V} $, where $\mathbf{1}_L = [1, 1, \dots, 1]_{1 \times L}^{}$ is a row vector of ones that replicates the squared elements of $\mathbf{g} \in \mathbb{R}^N_{}$ across the columns of $\mathbf{V} \in \mathbb{R}^{N \times L}_{}$.
 The core idea is that the gradient dynamics acting on the vector $\mathbf{g}$, which captures the shared row support, will implicitly drive most of its elements towards zero. {Due to the multiplicative structure of our parameterization, the corresponding rows of $\mathbf{V}$ are simultaneously driven to zero,} thereby inducing row sparsity in the reconstructed matrix, $\mathbf{X}$.
 This parametrization is designed specifically to handle multiple vectors sharing a common structure, distinguishing it from other \acrshort*{ir} methods that focus on \acrshort*{smv} by factorizing a single vector.
 Furthermore, it contrasts with matrix and tensor factorization methods that induce a low-rank bias rather than the desired row sparsity.

-Our main contributions are: (1) we introduce a novel Hadamard parameterization for the \acrshort*{mmv} problem and derive its gradient descent update rules; (2)we provide a theoretical analysis of the associated gradient flow, establishing formal guarantees that the optimization trajectory converges towards an ideal row-sparse solution; and (3) we further demonstrate the practical effectiveness of our approach through simulations, showing it achieves comparable performance, without any tuning, against established benchmarks like \acrshort*{momp}, \acrshort*{msp}, and \acrshort*{mfocuss}.
+Our main contributions are: (1) we introduce a novel Hadamard parameterization for the \acrshort*{mmv} problem and derive its gradient descent update rules; (2) to the best of our knowledge, we are the first to utilize a Lyapunov-based gradient flow analysis in the context of implicit regularization.
+This approach departs from standard Grönwall-type arguments, yielding initialization values which are practically feasible.
+We establish formal guarantees that the trajectory approaches an ideal row-sparse solution under a small and balanced initialization; and (3) we further demonstrate the practical effectiveness of our approach through simulations, showing our approach achieves performance comparable to optimally tuned benchmarks (like \acrshort*{momp}, \acrshort*{msp}, \acrshort*{mamp}, \acrshort*{bsbl} and \acrshort*{mfocuss}) while overcoming their sensitivity to parameter misspecification.